Pop with Purpose

 It will stimulate creativity within the workforce and revitalize the team!

-No previous dance experience required to get groovy!
+Dance experience isn’t a requirement to get groovy!
 Everyone is welcome.

 For more information on this challenge and to receive an event proposal, contact us.

-Your contribution enables people with Parkinson’s to participate in weekly popping dance classes free of charge.
+Your contribution enables people with Parkinson’s to participate in weekly classes free of charge.

-Mission statement: To transform Parkinson’s patients into dance students through Popping dance styles with the ultimate aim of improving their emotional and physical quality of life.
+Mission statement: To transform Parkinson’s patients into dance students through Popping dance styles and therefore improving their emotional and physical quality of life.

 The key concept of the classes is to use popping dance techniques as an innovative therapeutic tool for improving the physical condition of people affected by Parkinson’s disease.

-It is the first time that popping has been used as a tool for medical purposes and the feedback until now has been very positive.
-Participants not only see improvement in their natural movement capacities, but also gain confidence, feel less socially isolated and have fun.
+Above all, it is the first time that popping has been used as a tool for medical purposes.
+The feedback until now has been very positive.
+Participants not only see improvement in their natural movement capacities but in fact gain confidence and feel less isolated.